• Skip to main content

 Lawnmower engineIf you’ve checked the manual and it doesn’t solve your problem, then let’s proceed to the next necessary, but dirty step.
 Unplug the power and disengage the spark plug wire as well.

 After cleaning, make sure the gas tank is full of fresh gas.
-With it all cleaned up and ready, try plugging it in and starting it again.
+Then, with it all cleaned up and ready, try plugging it in and starting it again.

 3. Start with the Starter Rope

 Blue lawnmower in front of doorSometimes the starter rope seems stuck or is harder to pull than normal.
 One reason is the engine flywheel brake is in place.
-This brake is the bar you hold down on the handle, and you release it to stop the engine.
+This brake is the bar you hold down on the handle, releasing it to stop the engine.

 Bring this bar all the way down to the handle, and then try pulling the starter rope again.